 What Types Of Certifications Can I Get As A Relationship Counselor?

-- MFT-Marriage and Family Therapist-mental health professional with training in psychotherapy and family systems.
-Therapists have training in a theoretical approach in dealing with clients, which are referred to as "systems theory."
-An MFT administers treatment by focusing on the mechanics of relationships between couples and families.
+This is generally a mental health professional with training in psychotherapy and family systems.
+Therapists usually have training in a theoretical approach to working with clients, which is referred to as "systems theory."
+An MFT typically administers treatment by focusing on the mechanics of relationships between couples and families.

-- GRN Counselors receive intensive training by Doctors John and Julie Gottman and work independently.
+This type of counselor usually receives intensive training from Doctors John and Julie Gottman and works independently.

-- Psychologist-a therapist that has professional training and clinical skills to help people learn to cope with life's issues and mental health disorders.
-Psychologists may also have a doctoral degree of Ph.D., PsyD, or EdD.
+A psychologist is often defined as a therapist with professional training and clinical skills who helps people learn to cope with life's issues and mental health disorders.
+Psychologists usually also have a doctoral degree of Ph.D., PsyD., or EdD.

-- LPC-Licensed Professional Counselor-counselors that provide mental health and substance abuse care to clients in need.
-This is a master's degree-level clinician that provides care to individuals, families, and groups in treating mental health, emotional, and behavioral problems.
+Counselors who provide mental health and substance use care to clients in need are often LPCs.
+This is usually a master's degree-level clinician who provides care to individuals, families, and groups and treats mental health, emotional, and behavioral problems.

-- LCSW-Licensed Clinical Social Worker-licensed social workers that follow a traditional psychological approach towards counseling that focuses on individual improvement.
-Licensed clinical social workers can provide services to clients in schools, health settings, and other work settings, which is something a social worker with a bachelor's degree can't do.
+Licensed clinical social workers often follow a traditional psychological approach to counseling that tends to focus on individual improvement.
+Licensed clinical social workers can provide therapy services to clients in schools, health settings, and other work settings, something a social worker with a bachelor's degree normally can't do.

 What Are The Requirements For Clinical Experience For Relationship Counselors?

-Each state forms its laws regarding the requirements for licensed clinicians, so the requirements vary somewhat from state to state.
+Each state usually forms its laws regarding licensed clinicians' requirements, so the requirements can vary from state to state.
 Generally, clinicians must have a certain number of hours of supervised marriage counseling work experience before they are allowed to get a license.

 Some state requirements may be in addition to college credits.
 Credit hours are usually measured in weeks or hours.
-Unless the state laws indicate otherwise, the standard supervised clinical requirement for relationship therapists is two years.
+Unless the state laws indicate otherwise, the standard supervised clinical requirement for relationship therapists is typically two years or more.

-State clinical licensing always require a written examination.
-In addition to the clinical licensing, relationship counselors may also have to take classes or exams on ethical standards if their state requires it.
-Some states have their examination, and others use an examination as provided by the American Association for Marriage and Family Therapy Regulatory Boards.
+State clinical licensing nearly always requires a written examination.
+In addition to clinical licensing, relationship counselors may also have to take classes or exams on ethical standards if their state requires them.
+Some states may have their own examination, and others may use an examination provided by the American Association for Marriage and Family Therapy Regulatory Boards.

-Once someone has completed all the necessary education, training, and exams, they may apply for state licensing.
+Once someone has finished all the necessary education, training, and exams, they may apply for state licensing.

 Are There Opportunities For Ongoing Education After Licensure?

-Not only are there many opportunities to obtain continuing educations credits for additional study, but also in most states, continuing education is a licensing requirement.
+Not only are there often many opportunities to obtain continuing education credits for additional study, but also, in most states, continuing education is a licensing requirement.

 Counselors may opt to take classes or programs that will help them develop a specialty within their practice.
 The National Board of Certified Counselors offers an optional certification known as the National Certified Counselor (NCC) credential.
-Relationship therapists that desire to develop a specialty within their practices may find success by assessing the needs of the people within their communities.
+Relationship therapists who desire to develop a specialty within their practices may find success by assessing their community’s needs.

-There are also many opportunities for counselors to join professional associations.
-Two notable organizations are the American Association for Marriage and Family Therapy and the Child Welfare League of America.
+There may also be many opportunities for counselors to join professional associations.
+Two notable organizations can include the American Association for Marriage and Family Therapy and the Child Welfare League of America.

 Nearly all states require relationship counselors to take continuing education to keep their licenses.
-Continuing education is important because it keeps counselors up to date on current laws and regulations and keeps them fresh at their craft.
-Most states require relationship counselors to complete approximately 20-40 hours of continuing education credits to renew their clinical licenses.
+Continuing education can be important because it can keep counselors up to date on current laws and regulations and keep them fresh at their craft.
+Most states require relationship counselors to finish approximately 20 to 40 hours of continuing education credits to renew their clinical licenses.
 Some states have lists of approved topics or course providers that are acceptable for continuing education credits.
-Most clinical licenses expire annually or biannually unless the person has completed the proper continuing education requirements.
-Most licensed relationship counselors also attend lectures and workshops so they can stay in the loop with industry trends and research.
+Most clinical licenses expire annually or biannually unless the person has finished the proper continuing education requirements.
+Most licensed relationship counselors also attend lectures and workshops to stay in the loop with industry trends and research.
 These opportunities sometimes afford them continuing education credits toward licensing renewal credits.

 What Do Relationship Therapists Do In Practice?

-Relationship therapists work with individuals, couples, or families to diagnose problems within their relationships.
-Therapists create customized treatments plans to resolve individual problems that contribute to marital discord.
-Treatment plans help clients explore the dynamics in their relationships to get to the cause of the problem.
-When relationship therapy is successful, clients will have gained the necessary communication skills to repair their current problems and prevent similar problems from re-occurring in the future.
-The result is that they will have developed the ability to have more positive relationships moving forward.
+Relationship therapists usually work with individuals, couples, or families to diagnose problems within their relationships.
+Therapists can create customized treatment plans to resolve individual problems that contribute to marital discord.
+Treatment plans often help clients explore the dynamics in their relationships to get to the cause of the problem.
+When relationship therapy is successful, clients generally have the necessary communication skills to repair their current problems and prevent similar problems from re-occurring in the future.
+The result is that they will have usually developed the ability to have more positive relationships moving forward.

 Couples counseling is not just for married partners.
 According to the American Psychological Association, pre-marriage counseling is a "vital, untapped niche."
 Pre-marriage counseling can help to prevent more serious problems later in the marriage.